wsking233/Freejoas-backend/README.md

 # Freejoas-backend
- This is the backend for freejoas app
+ This is the back-end server for freejoas app

+Front-end is developed by [EugeneRaynerNZ](https://github.com/EugeneRaynerNZ), vist  [here](https://github.com/EugeneRaynerNZ/freejoas) to see more front-end detail.

 # API Documentation